 - Flash may not accurately display at the moment but Google is working on this.

-For more SEO related information you can check out the blog post on the Google Webmaster Tools Official Blog.
+For more SEO related information you can check out the blog post on SEO Fundamentals Every Web Designer Should Know.